MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-company-data.md

 You can also [enhance company data on data sources](data-sources-enrichment.md) to improve the match accuracy in the data unification process.

+For public companies in the United States, information such as revenue, stock ticker, industry, and more is available.

 ## How we enhance company data

 Our model goes through a two-step process to enhance a company profile.
 First, it normalizes the company name.
 For example, *Microsft Corp* will be corrected and standardized to *Microsoft Corporation*.
 It tries to find a match in Microsoft's compiled company data.
 If a match is found, we enrich the company profile with information from our compiled company data, including the company name.